We’re linking here to other pages expressing their FireFeels.

 ‘For the people of Northern California, an exhausting parade of massive wildfires have marched across the landscape over the past several autumns, with many people having to evacuate several years in a row… By burning fossil fuels, we’ve primed the landscape to burn explosively, and by pushing human communities deeper and deeper into what was once wilderness, we’re provided plenty of opportunities for ignition—and plenty of opportunities for grief as these forces catastrophically combine.’

 We all smell the smoke, we all feel the heat.
 This environmental catastrophe is global by Alexis Wright

-This prescient piece from May 2019 by inimitable activist and writer Alexis Wright is worth revisiting as we reflect on the summer of 2019/20, and extract from the tragedy a plan for the future.
+This prescient piece from May 2019 by Alexis Wright is worth revisiting as we reflect on the summer of 2019/20, and extract from the tragedy a plan for the future.

 ‘We no longer think, Oh! that won’t happen again in a hurry, so there is nothing to worry about.
 There is not one among us in this country who is not feeling the heat of hotter and more extended summers.
 We smell the smoke of major environmental catastrophes and ask how safe we really feel in hotter summers, and we will become more anxious, as each extreme weather event comes by.’